ObamaCare Subsidies

 • Less than 100% FPL — If your income is below this, you can’t get Marketplace cost assistance and could fall in the “Medicaid gap” if your state didn’t expand coverage to at least 100% FPL.

-• 100% – 150% FPL — This is the amount that qualifies you for maximum out-of-pocket assistance if your state didn’t expand Medicaid.
+• 100% – 150% FPL — This amount qualifies you for maximum out-of-pocket assistance if your state didn’t expand Medicaid.

 • 138% – 150% — You qualify for maximum assistance if your state did expand Medicaid.